robzach/capitalism-works-for-me/readme.md

 Sketches that are working: on the podium controller, `capPodiumV18`; on the digit driver, `capDigitDriverV18`, both commit `232cba6` on `v18dev` branch.

-Ordered more materials needed to complete fabrication: VHB tape, grounded plug, screw terminals, pass-through ethernet extension cables, and silicone sealant.
+Ordered more materials needed to complete fabrication: VHB tape, grounded plug, screw terminals, pass-through ethernet extension cables, silicone sealant, and dessicant packs.

 # replacement parts purchase accounting